Flynn Reef, Great Barrier Reef

 Staghorn coral

-Staghorn coral is a species of branching coral that is often tan or pale brown in colour.
-It's easily recognised as it branches out off bommies and pinnacles, reaching out in an antler-like shape.
-Staghorn coral is delicate and is easily broken if bumps of faced with stormy waters.
-Luckily, it is extremely fast growing (10 to 20 centimetres per year) so easily recuperates if damaged.
+Staghorn coral is a species of branching coral that is often tan, blue or pale brown in colour.
+It's easily recognised as it branches out from bommies and pinnacles in an antler-like shape.
+Staghorn coral is delicate and easily broken if bumped or faced with stormy waters.
+Luckily, it is extremely fast growing at around 10-20cm per year, so recuperates quickly if damaged.

-Boulder Coral are one of the most interesting corals on the reef!
-Colonies of this amazing species can live up to a thousand years, making it the oldest resident on the reef.
-They grow about a centimetre a year and is easily spotted due to their size and shape — aptly looking like giant boulders made of coral!
+Boulder corals and brain coral are one of the more interesting corals on the reef!
+Colonies of this amazing species can live up to a thousand years, making them the oldest resident on the reef.
+They grow about 1cm a year and are easily spotted due to their size and shape which look like giant boulders or a large human brain!
+Sometimes you'll find Christmas Tree Worms jutting out from these boulder corals and if you snap your fingers close enough, they retreat back into their holes.
+So much fun to play with.

 Giant clams